Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Model optimization: Results and discussion

-We presume that the `see-saw' variability would also affect the far-IR {\it Herschel} photometric fluxes in the range ($70-500$ $\mu$m).
-However, we also expect that the variability would decrease with increasing wavelength since the larger dust must be more settled and less affected by the increased radiation on the outer disk.
-Hence, we use the mid-IR continuum in the $14-25$ $\mu$m range and the millimetre fluxes at ALMA $0.85$ and $3$ mm, SEST $1.3$ mm, and ATCA $3.3$ mm bands in order to constrain the outer disk characteristics.
+We presume that the `see-saw' variability would also affect the far-IR (FIR) Herschel photometric fluxes in the range of $70-500$ $\mu$m.
+However, we may also assume that the variability would decrease with increasing wavelength since the larger dust must be more settled and less affected by the increased radiation on the outer disk.
+Hence, we used the MIR continuum in the $14-25$ $\mu$m range and the millimetre fluxes at ALMA $0.85$ and $3$ mm, SEST $1.3$ mm, and ATCA $3.3$ mm bands to constrain the outer disk characteristics.

 Our approach to fit the $14$ $\mu$m to 3.3 mm SED is to match the slope of the observed SED in $14-25$ $\mu$m and $0.85-3.3$ mm regions, while simultaneously reproducing the observed peak strength of the continuum around $\sim$25 $\mu$m.
-We include amorphous carbon and silicate dust with a fixed standard ratio of $1:3$ in the outer disk.
-Variation of the amorphous carbon-to-silicate mass ratio does not have any major physical consequences to the scope of this work.
-PAHs are included in the outer disk and will be discussed in detail in Sec. \ref{sec:pahcharacteristics}.
-Also note that the inclusion of PAHs does not noticeably vary the modelling of the SED range focused in this section.
+We included amorphous carbon and silicate dust with a fixed standard ratio of $1:3$ in the outer disk.
+Variations among the amorphous carbon-to-silicate mass ratio does not have any major physical consequences to the scope of this work.
+PAHs are included in the outer disk and will be discussed in detail in Sect. \ref{sec:pahcharacteristics}.
+We also note that the inclusion of PAHs does not noticeably vary the modelling of the SED range focussed in this section.

 We note that larger grains close to the orders of centimetres and a shallower size distribution than the MRN law is needed to better fit the slope of the millimetre fluxes $>1$ mm.
-We set a minimum grain size of 0.01 $\mu$m, while varying the maximum sizes range from $\sim1-10$ mm, and the slope ($p$) of the power-law grain size distribution from $-2.5$ to {$-3.9$}.
-The rest of the outer disk parameters while running these models are chosen from a standard range discussed below.
-We obtain a good match to the slope of the $0.85-3.3$ mm SED with dust grains of sizes $0.01-5000$ $\mu$m with $p=-3.3$.
+We set a minimum grain size of 0.01 $\mu$m, while varying the maximum sizes range from $\sim1-10$ mm, and the slope ($p$) of the power-law grain size distribution from $-2.5$ to $-3.9$.
+The rest of the outer disk parameters set for running these models were chosen from a standard range discussed below.
+We obtained a good match to the slope of the $0.85-3.3$ mm SED, with dust grains of sizes $0.01-5000$ $\mu$m with $p=-3.3$.